Caspar Corbeau

 Caspar Corbeau (born 3 April 2001) is a Dutch-American swimmer, representing the Netherlands at international competitions.
 He is a 2024 Olympics bronze medalist in the men's 200 meter breaststroke.

 Early life

 Corbeau was born in Santa Cruz, California, and raised in the Portland, Oregon area.
-His father, Jim Corbeau, and his mother, Shannon Hocum Corbeau, were competitive swimmers for Aptos High School in Santa Cruz, and later UC Berkeley and UCLA swim teams, respectively.
+His father, Jim Corbeau, and his mother, Shannon Hocom Corbeau, were competitive swimmers for Aptos High School in Santa Cruz, and later UC Berkeley and UCLA swim teams, respectively.
 Their three children, Caspar, Angus and Nicolien, are also competitive swimmers.